stnguinn/R-Analysis-Projects/README.md

 # R-Projects
 A variety of projects I have worked on in R.
-This is a regression analysis of the ToyotaCorolla560.csv data.
+This is different types of analysis with different often simpler CSV data sets.
 Each line is commented and speaks for itself in both comments and R code.